jules - Fotolia

-- Compliance: Data in S3 is stored in a limited number of countries and this may cause an issue for compliance and regulatory restrictions in some verticals.
-Currently there is no UK region, for example, although this is planned.
+- Compliance: Data in S3 is stored in a limited number of countries, which may cause an issue for compliance and regulatory restrictions in some verticals.
+Currently, there is no UK region, for example, although one is planned.

 - Cost: The cost of using S3 can be significant when data access requirements are taken into consideration.
-Any data read out of S3 attracts a charge (although this is not the case if S3 is accessed by other AWS services, such as EC2).
+Any data read out of S3 attracts a charge, although this is not the case if S3 is accessed by other web services from Amazon, such as Elastic Compute Cloud (EC2).
 Also, customers may have to invest in additional network capacity to reduce the risk of bottlenecks between their own datacentre and those of AWS, depending how applications access S3 storage.

 Amazon is in a strong position with S3, and most object storage software suppliers have chosen to adopt the S3 API as an unofficial de facto standard.
-This allows applications to be easily amended with little or no modification to use on-premises or cloud-based storage.
-Many of these suppliers hope they can provide added value on top of S3 and stay competitive in the marketplace.
+This allows applications to be easily amended with little or no modification to use on-premise or in cloud-based storage.
+Many of these suppliers hope they can add value on top of S3 and stay competitive in the market.

-Object storage is a rapidly growing part of the IT industry and as end-users get to grips with a slightly different programming paradigm, we are likely to see significant growth in this part of the storage ecosystem.
+Object storage is a rapidly growing part of the IT industry and, as users get to grips with a slightly different programming paradigm, we are likely to see significant growth in this part of the storage ecosystem.